-Iosco county’s new baby born to Tawas couple
+Iosco County’s new baby born to Tawas couple

 He is the first baby of Iosco county born in the New Year.

-As is tradition, the parents, Alyssa Gross and Jared Michalski of Tawas Township were awarded a gift basket and some goodies from local businesses.
+As is tradition, the parents, Alyssa Groff and Jared Michalski of Tawas Township were awarded a gift basket and some goodies from local businesses.

 While young Michalski was only a day old at the time of interview, his parents still noticed a few special things about their baby boy.

-“He has a lot darker hair than we thought,” said Mama Gross.
+“He has a lot darker hair than we thought,” said Mama Groff.

 “Maverick had blond, blond hair.
 This one’s got some dark hair.
 He’s fuzzy,” added papa Michalski.